rpherbig/dr-scripts/README.md

 ## smartlisten.lic
 Automatic listener: if someone teaches you an approved class you'll start listening.

+## theurgy.lic
+Quick and dirty theurgy training script, works as soon as you have commune eluned.

+## pick.lic
+Lockpicking script for opening all the boxes in a given container.

+## common.lic
+A set of shared helper functions to provide reusable functionality for other scripts.

 ## create_symlinks.bat
 Useful if you are doing development on Windows.
 Change the _Destination variable.